 Trust is a vital factor in turning strangers into known and valued peers, and people may not initially tell the truth about themselves.
 To motivate trustworthiness, CHOICES keeps a track of all changed answers, possibly using technology such as Holochain, while making honesty safe, by ensuring appropriate privacy.
 After people have been contacted, they are free to leave feedback about the credibility of the answers that were given to their questions.
 Where users are not being honest, this will quickly show up, and be viewable by other people, to warn them off.

 The symmetry of the system embodies equality and fairness.
 Both sides can start out asking for what they really want.
 They may find someone corresponding immediately, or if not, they may choose to wait for someone who has what they want, and wants what they have.
 Alternatively, they can choose to make their wants more realistic, until they find someone who is already there.
 The same kinds of choice exist on both sides.

 CHOICES respects people's time and effort, both asking and answering questions.
 Once a question is asked by someone, it is available for all to ask.
 CHOICES helps people to find and reuse questions as much as possible, and popular questions will rise to the top of the list.
-Specialist questions are still there, but they will only be asked if it is calculate that they are relevant.
+Specialist questions are still there, but they will only be asked if it is calculated that they are relevant.
 CHOICES prompts you to answer questions that are most relevant to finding correspondents.
 Once you answer a question, you can reuse the answer in any other enquiry without having to answer again.